-The best advice I can give you if you want to find somewhere for 1-6 months here in Playa is to book 2-3 nights in a hotel or Airbnb.
+The best advice I can give you if you want to find somewhere for 1-6 months here in Playa is to book 2-3 nights in a hotel or Airbnb (like this one in a house with other nomads).
 Then as soon as you arrive start looking for a place to move into.

 Once you know where you want to be, finding Playa del Carmen apartments isn’t so hard.
 Most long term rentals in Playa del Carmen can be found through Facebook Market Place, or by walking the streets in the area you want to live and looking out for signs.
 Failing that ask in the Digital Nomad Facebook group or take a look in Rentas y Roomies en Playa del Carmen.
 If you get stuck ping me a message and I’ll ask around for you.

-I also have a friend who rents out her spare rooms on AirBnB it’s in a great location, a 5 minute walk from 2 coworking spaces and Ah Cacao.
+I have a friend who rents out her spare rooms on AirBnB it’s in a great location, a 5 minute walk from 2 coworking spaces and Ah Cacao.
 She works as a tour guide, so a great person to stay with for a few nights while you find your feet.
-Her name is Sonja and you can send her a message on Whatsap and she will send you pictures if the room is avalible +529841190345.
-Just tell her Claire sent you.
+Her name is Sonja and you can see here rooms on Airbnb here and here, tell her Claire sent you.